GlitchCorp/fastapi-another-jwt-auth/docs/advanced-usage/generate-docs.md

-It feels incomplete if there is no documentation because *fastapi-jwt-auth* that uses starlette request and response directly to get headers or cookies, you must manually generate the documentation.
+It feels incomplete if there is no documentation because *fastapi-authorization* that uses starlette request and response directly to get headers or cookies, you must manually generate the documentation.
 Thanks to `FastAPI` you can generate doc easily via `Extending OpenAPI`.

 Here is an example to generate the doc: